shirriff/alto-ethernet-interface/README.md

 (To create IFS.tgz: tar -czvf IFS.tgz IFS)
 To check systemd: `systemctl status alto-gateway.service` (or alto-ifs.service) Also look in /var/log/syslog for errors

+For background on the BeagleBone, see my articles on the [BeagleBone PRU](http://www.righto.com/2016/08/pru-tips-understanding-beaglebones.html) and [PRU C compiler](http://www.righto.com/2016/09/how-to-run-c-programs-on-beaglebones.html).